CDRT/mk_docs/docs/ref/bios/settings/thinkstation/security.md

 Whether to allow the hardware jumper to clear the Supervisor Password.

+!!! info ""
-!> No action can reset the SVP if you forget it.
+    No action can reset the SVP if you forget it.

 Options: